LEGAL · HIPAA

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-REVÍ is a digital platform that may coordinate access to independent licensed healthcare providers, pharmacies, and related care partners.
-Healthcare services made available through the platform may involve the creation, use, and disclosure of protected health information (“PHI”) under applicable privacy laws, including the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), where applicable.
+Medmi Health ("Medmi," "we," "us," or "our") is a digital health platform that coordinates access to independent licensed healthcare providers, pharmacies, and related care partners.
+Healthcare services made available through the platform involve the creation, use, and disclosure of protected health information ("PHI") under applicable privacy laws, including the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), the HITECH Act, the HIPAA Privacy Rule (as amended through 2024, including reproductive health care protections), and applicable state privacy laws.

-This Notice applies to PHI created or maintained by participating providers, professional entities, affiliated service partners, and others who are legally required to follow this Notice in connection with healthcare services coordinated through REVÍ.
+This Notice applies to PHI created, received, or maintained by Medmi, participating providers, professional entities, affiliated service partners, and business associates who are legally required to follow this Notice in connection with healthcare services coordinated through Medmi.

 I. Our Commitment to Your Privacy